Tutorial 1 - Getting Started¶

 ax_yscale='log', fig_size= (10,5));

-argument can be used to show only a selection of the data for each model.
+The mask argument can be used to show only a selection of the data for each model.
 It can either be a valid index, e.g. and integer or a slice, or a string consisting one or more valid masks.
 These mask strings can be either a simple index or slice but more complex masks are also possible.
-For CCSNe for example it is possible to state which shell is using the attribute shell
+For CCSNe for example it is possible to state which zone to plot using .zone (Similar to how where strings are evaluated).

-In the example below only data for the O/Ne and O/C shells is shown.
+In the example below, only data for the O/Ne and O/C zones are shown.

 simple.plot_ccsne.abundance(models, 'Ni-60*/Ni-58*, Ni-61*/Ni-58*, Ni-62*/Ni-58*, Ni-64*/Ni-58*',